 Gamlehaugen is the King’s official residence in Bergen.
 Owned by the state and managed by western Norway regional office of the Directorate of Public Construction and Property, the building is at the disposal of the King.
+The state rooms on the ground floor are open to the public during the summer.

 The property is located outside the centre of Bergen near Troldhaugen, home of renowned Norwegian composer Edvard Grieg.
 It was purchased by shipowner and statesman Christian Michelsen in 1898, and the construction of his private residence was completed around the turn of the century.